percygrunwald/docker-asdf-terraform-ci-base/README.md

 ![build_and_test](https://github.com/percygrunwald/docker-asdf-terraform-ci-base/actions/workflows/build_and_test.yml/badge.svg)

-A minimal base image for use in Terraform/Terragrunt/Terratest CI pipelines using [asdf](http://asdf-vm.com/).
-The following items **can be installed** (all dependencies are met, but they are not installed, so you can control the versions):
+A minimal Docker image based on [Ubuntu 20.04](https://hub.docker.com/_/ubuntu?tab=tags&page=1&name=20.04) for use in Terraform/Terragrunt/Terratest CI pipelines.
+The image contains alls dependencies for installing Terraform and related tools using [asdf](http://asdf-vm.com/).
+The following items *can* be installed (all dependencies are met, but they are not installed, so you can control the versions):

 - [asdf](http://asdf-vm.com/)
 - [checkov](https://github.com/bridgecrewio/checkov) (via `pip`, for use with `pre-commit`)